 The Career and Education Exploration program is available through Minerva’s Combining Our Strength™ initiative which brings personal and professional development programming to Aboriginal communities throughout the province.

 The next Career and Education Exploration program will be coming to Kamloops in June and to Prince Rupert in September.
-To learn more about these opportunities and to fill out an Expression of Interest please click here.

 Thank you to Combining Our Strength™ Presenting Sponsor, Teck, and to Imperial, TD Financial and RBC Foundation for making this program possible.